 It is likely that Bollin Cross School, situated adjacent to the prison, used some of the Homes' buildings including the school building.
 The school is now closed, since about 1995 I think.

-You can find more about Styal Cottage Homes in the books:
+You can find more about Styal Cottage Homes in these books by James Stanhope-Brown:

-These books appear sometimes on eBay or book websites.
-Click on each of these links to search the sites for books by Stanhope-Brown:
+These three books above appear sometimes on eBay or book websites.
+Click on each of these links to search the sites for books by Stanhope-Brown: eBay, ibooknet, ukbookworld Also try UsedBooks - if you don't find something here I will be suprised.
+Enter 'stanhope-brown' for author and leave everything else unchanged.

-The Manchester Central Library Archives and Local Studies Deptartment's Archives section holds some log books for the Homes 1910-1956 (restricted access) but these rarely mention names of children.
+The Manchester Central Library Archives and Local Studies Department's Archives section holds some log books for the Homes 1910-1956 (restricted access) but these rarely mention names of children.
+For further information on records held by the council visit the Manchester City Council page on Styal Cottage Homes.